-TABLE 5.13 RECOMMENDED PAVEMENT THICKNESS Traffic Area Assumed Traffic Index Preliminary Subgrade "R"-Value Asphalt F AC Thickness (inches) Pavements Aggregate Base Thickness (inches) Portland Cement Concrete Pavements On Subgrade Soils (inches) Moderate Drive Areas & Fire Lanes 6.0 10+ 5.0 10.0 8.5 Parking & Light Drive Areas 5.0 10+ 4.0 8.0 7.5
+TABLE 5.13 RECOMMENDED PAVEMENT THICKNESS Traffic Area Assumed Traffic Index Preliminary Subgrade "R"-Value Asphalt F AC Thickness (inches) Aggregate Base Thickness (inches) Portland Cement Concrete Pavements On Subgrade Soils (inches) Moderate Drive Areas & Fire Lanes 6.0 10+ 5.0 10.0 8.5 Parking & Light Drive Areas 5.0 10+ 4.0 8.0 7.5

-1 Caltrans class 2 aggregate base or "Greenbook" Processed Miscellaneous Base

-2 Concrete should have a modulus of rupture of at least 600 psi

-4 PCC pavement sections may be decreased by 0.5 inches if six inches of aggregate base is used to underlie these pavements.

-5 If permeable pavers are used in either of the above traffic areas, they should be underlain by a relatively impermeable liner, a perforated drain pipe to suitable outlet, and Class 2 Permeable Material with thicknesses equal to 20% greater than the above Class 2 Aggregate Base.
+- Caltrans class 2 aggregate base or "Greenbook" Processed Miscellaneous Base - 2 Concrete should have a modulus of rupture of at least 600 psi - Alternative asphalt concrete sections can generally be proposed by substituting 0.5 inches of asphalt for 1.0 inch of aggregate base, if desired. - 4 PCC pavement sections may be decreased by 0.5 inches if six inches of aggregate base is used to underlie these pavements. - If permeable pavers are used in either of the above traffic areas, they should be underlain by a relatively impermeable liner, a perforated drain pipe to suitable outlet, and Class 2 Permeable Material with thicknesses equal to 20% greater than the above Class 2 Aggregate Base.